 And this control is not unique in its complexity.
 Many of the NIST 800-171 controls require this level of detail in order to fulfill the requirements of building an accurate SSP and creating an SSP that could pass an audit.

 The best way to get started in creating your organization’s SSP is to start with a self-assessment against the 110 NIST 800-171A requirements.
 This exercise will force you to review each control and take an inventory of what you have in terms of policy, technology.
-And then you can see the gaps of which controls you need to work on or which ones you already meet.
+From there you can see the gaps of which controls you need to work on or which ones you already meet.

 After completing a self-assessment, you should download one of the many SSP templates available online and start writing the documentation for each control.
 Then you have the outline for your SSP.